Powerlearnproject/se-day1-assignment-MGHOI1994/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is a branch of computer science that deals with developing,designing,testing and maintance of software

 Identify and describe at least three key milestones in the evolution of software engineering.